RandyGaul/cute_framework/doc/string/strpool/make_strpool.md

 # make_strpool

-Returns a new strpool, used for string pooling/interning - an efficient way of dealing with strings in a single-threaded manner.
+Returns a new string pool, used for string pooling/interning - an efficient way of dealing with strings in a single-threaded manner.

 ## Syntax